 He rummaged through some cloth.
 Once he found the one he was satisfied with, he grabbed a metal pitcher and poured water into the bowl.
 I sat down, and my muscles sighed with relief from the strain of standing.
 I watched Jonas wet the cloth, then walk over to me.
 He carefully washed the scratches and bruises.
 He, then, began to wash the blood and dirt off my wings.

 “The problem with white wings is they are so easily stained,” Jonas fretted.

 I scoffed, “I don’t think it is important what color my wings are.”

 Jonas smiled, “White wings are rare.
 You should try to take better care of them.”

-Jonas threw the cloth in the waste basket.
+Jonas threw the cloth into the wastebasket.
 He grabbed another cloth along with a pair of scissors and a razor.
-He dampen the clothed then walked over to me.
+He dampened the clothed then walked over to me.

 He scrubbed my head with the wet cloth and went to work.